myleeee/FVTTS_demo/README.md

 # FVTTS Demo (CVPR24_11226)

-This demo page for "FVTTS : Face-based Voice synthesis Text-To-Speech".
+This demo page for "FVTTS : Face-based Voice synthesis for Text-To-Speech".

 ## LRS3 (Unseen)